philipostli/no.norkart.renovasjon/README.md

 - Always test and validate AI-generated code before merging
 - The feature is completely free using Groq's generous free tier
 - Solutions are generated in Norwegian with English code comments
+- Uses Context7 for up-to-date documentation and 2025 best practices

 ## Development Setup